A reader is angry at his Internet-unsafe fiancee.

 Unfortunately, your fiancee has been a victim many times, yet the hard lessons haven’t sunk in.
 So I have two suggestions.

-First, before you get married, you need to agree: You’re in charge of the finances until she can adhere to the basics of Internet security.
+First, before you marry, you need to agree: You’re in charge of the finances until she can adhere to the basics of Internet security.
 That means no joint credit or debit cards, and only you have access to online banking.
 She can (and should) view that information, but she shouldn’t be able to log on without you.

 Second, you may want to buy a service like LifeLock.
 Debt.com offers its own version called IdentityIQ, which does the same thing for slightly less.
 These protection services not only alert you to bad things, they offer insurance if something bad does happen.
 Check them out, and I really hope your fiancee doesn’t let her sloppy web habits torpedo a lifetime of happiness.